JimboMahoney/CyTOF-Panel-Creator/README.md

 - Sorting of Panel by mass or name.
 - Save as .tem file ready for use on CyTOF.

-Tested on CyTOF software version 6.7.1014, using default Event mode parameters.
+Tested on a Helios running CyTOF software version 6.7.1014, using default Event mode parameters.

 <br>